 Tel.
-0300 061 0614 (Local Government Ombudsman - Advice Team)
+0300 061 0614 (Local Government Ombudsman - Advice Team).
+This is open between 10am and 4pm, Monday to Friday, except on public holidays.

-44. We would like to remind you that employees are not to report any Council related issues to the media - to do so may be considered a breach of the Council's Disciplinary Policy and Code of Conduct.
+8.4.
+We would like to remind you that employees are not to report any Council related issues to the media - to do so may be considered a breach of the Council's Disciplinary Policy and Code of Conduct.

-Monitoring
+9. Monitoring

-45. The Head of Corporate Audit will provide an annual report to the Council's Audit Committee which has responsibilities for overseeing the effectiveness of the Council's governance arrangements.
-All reporting will be anonymised and will only identify common themes, numbers of disclosures year on year and will highlight actions taken to improve systems and policies.

-46. The Council's Governance Group will monitor the effectiveness of this policy.
+- 9.1.
+The Head of Corporate Audit will provide an annual report to the Council's Audit Committee which has responsibilities for overseeing the effectiveness of the Council's governance arrangements.
+All reporting will be anonymised and will only identify common themes, numbers of disclosures year on year and will highlight actions taken to improve systems and policies. - 9.2.
+The Council's Governance Group will monitor the effectiveness of this policy.